|Rewards Rating:||2 / 5|

 While the PayPal Extras Mastercard may seem like a great fit for loyal eBay shoppers and anyone who frequently uses PayPal for online payments, the card is far from the only way you can earn points or cash back on these purchases.
 Indeed, the PayPal Cashback Mastercard offers a flat 2% cash back rate on all purchases – not just PayPal and eBay spending.

-PayPal also regularly pops up as a bonus category with the Chase Freedom* and Discover it® Cash Back cards, both of which offer 5% cash back in rotating bonus categories upon enrollment (on up to $1,500 in spending per quarter, then 1%).
-PayPal is included as a bonus category on the 2020 Discover Cashback calendar and was eligible for 5% cash back as part of the Q2 2018 and Q4 2019 Chase Freedom categories.
+PayPal also regularly pops up as a bonus category with the Chase Freedom Flex and Discover it® Cash Back cards, both of which offer 5% cash back in rotating bonus categories upon enrollment (on up to $1,500 in spending per quarter, then 1%).
+PayPal is included as a bonus category on the 2020 Discover Cashback calendar and is eligible for 5% cash back as part of the Q4 2020 Chase Freedom categories.

 The Bank of America® Cash Rewards credit card* goes even further, offering year-round 3% cash back in a category of your choice, with online shopping as one option, along with gas, dining, travel, drug stores and home improvements and furnishings.
 Plus, you can change your preferred 3% bonus category once each calendar month so that your rewards line up with your spending habits.
 (There is a cap of $2,500 spent each quarter in the 3% and 2% categories, dropping to 1% thereafter.)